Discover how AirPods can work on Android devices. Set your expectations straight as this article provides you with all the details.

 AirPods are an exciting device that takes the listening experience to a new level of efficiency.
 Thanks to its Apple-made enhanced software and hardware, iOS users can enjoy tons of cool features.

 But, let’s be honest about it.
-Using AirPods on Android devices won’t be as convenient due to missing features.
+While iOS users’ most common problem with using Airpods is keeping them clean, using AirPods on Android devices won’t be as convenient due to missing features.
 Now that we’ve established that Airpods do work with Android, here’s a quick discussion on what you should expect.

 Let’s get to know which functions will still work and which are left out.